 A woman in Maroochydore sustained injuries to her hip, knee, and ankle due to a trolley that a Woolworths employee was pushing.
 The impact made the claimant’s already existing arthritic knee condition worse.
 She received $14,917 in personal injury damages, including her husband’s additional care.

-Please know that supermarket chains, stores, and shopping centres will have expert public liability lawyers challenging your claim, and public liability insurance companies will also seek to minimise or deny your settlement amount.
-Our legal team can explain potential barriers to a successful outcome when seeking damages for negligence.
+Please know that supermarket chains, stores, and shopping centres have expert public liability lawyers who dispute claims.
+Public liability insurance companies will also seek to minimise or deny settlement amounts.
+An experienced legal team understands how insurers limit their responsibility when seeking damages for negligence.

 How Much Compensation Can I Claim for a Supermarket Slip and Fall?